-In case you wondered, the Camect Cloud service simply helps your Camect Home recorder and your viewing device find each other.
+In case you wondered, the Camect Go service only helps your Camect Home recorder and your viewing device find each other.
 It helps them establish a connection, and then steps out of the way.
-Camect’s cloud servers never see your video, or any of your other interaction with your Camect Home recorder.
+Camect’s servers never see your video, or any of your other interaction with your Camect Home recorder.

 Using a good VPN app is quite simple – Install the app, and, when you need VPN, start the app and flip the switch to enable the VPN connection.
 That’s literally it (i.e. no other configuration of your Camect service is needed)!
 We have been happy with VPN Unlimited on Android in those rare scenarios that a P2P connection cannot be directly established.

 Currently, the easiest brands to use with Camect are Amcrest, Vstarcam, reolink, Foscam and Trivision.
 Their cameras should not require any manual configuration, and if the camera has a Pan/Tilt capability, that capability is supported by Camect.